jotavare/jotavare.github.io/docs/x86_assembly_nasm/procedures_functions/procedures_basics.md

 A **procedure** in x86 assembly serves the same purpose as a **function** in higher-level languages.
 It encapsulates a **sequence of instructions** to perform a specific task.

-In this example I define a procedure named `addTwo`.
+In this example, I define a procedure named `addTwo`.
 The procedure adds the values stored in the `eax` and `ebx` registers and returns the result with `ret`.

 ```
 addTwo: